symfony/symfony-docs/components/mime.rst

 This is useful for advanced applications that need absolute control over every email part.
-It's not recommended for applications with regular email requirements because it adds a considerable complexity for no real gain.
+It's not recommended for applications with regular email requirements because it adds complexity for no real gain.

 Before continuing, it's important to have a look at the low level structure of an email message.
-Consider a message which includes some content as both text and HTML, a single PNG image included in those contents and a PDF file attached to it.
-The MIME standard structures that message as the following tree:
+Consider a message which includes some content as both text and HTML, a single PNG image embedded in those contents and a PDF file attached to it.
+The MIME standard allows structuring this message in different ways, but the following tree is the one that works on most email clients:

 .. code-block:: text